How To Change Careers Without Starting Over

 “But Caroline, what if I'm moving to a totally different career?”

-Too many people get caught up in the minutiae and specifics of their role, industry, etc.—which is challenging to translate to an outside party anyway.
+Too many people get caught up in the minutiae and specifics of their past role, industry, etc.—which is challenging to translate to an outside party anyway.

 That’s the wrong focus.